 The Walker Art Gallery is dedicated to serving the students, faculty and staff of the Department of Art and Art History, the University campus community and the Kearney region, by presenting exhibitions of accomplished visual expression.
-Three such exhibitions are presented each academic year, drawn from regional as well as national sources.
+Two such exhibitions are presented each academic year, drawn from regional as well as national sources.
 Each of these exhibitions is selected for its educational and inspirational value to the students, as well as artistic merit and intent.
 As a rule, exhibiting artists and designers lecture on their work, or offer gallery talks.
+In addition, one half of the standing permanent art faculty exhibits new work each year on a rotating basis.

 The Walker Art Gallery devotes over half of its exhibition schedule to the UNK art students.
-There is an annual juried student art exhibition, and a series, each semester, of capstone senior exhibitions.
+There is an annual exhibition of student work deemed exceptional by the art faculty, and a series, each semester, of capstone senior exhibitions.
 The students are given the primary responsibility for the installation and deinstallation of their exhibitions, thus gaining invaluable practicum experience.